gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 !!! info
     The GOSH DAO Bot will be a member of your organization.
-    In the future, it will track changes in your repositories on Github and synchronize them with Gosh.
+    In the future, it will track changes in your repositories on Github and synchronize them with GOSH.

     The Bot can be removed from the DAO members by voting.
     But then there will be no automatic synchronization of repositories in GOSH if they have been changed in Github.